guillemalomar/DronesServer/README.md

 I have previously deployed this kind of servers using Jenkins, and it's what I would propose to do as it's for an internal server.
 I don't think this would have to store and deliver enough data to justify having a QA deployment for testing.
 The methods would be also quite fixed, from the specifications it doesn't seem that it would change often.

+- Future work

+This is just a first stage of the application.
+There are many things that can be improved.
+The logs aren't really specific; it lacks tests; monitoring could be useful in the future when there will be much more data...
+But I think that the result is quite satisfactory with the amount of dedicated time.